Back Bending Yoga Poses for Your Spine and Hips Index

 This next set of spinal backbending poses are all "belly down" poses.
 Here again the idea is to use your spinal erectors, gluteus maximus and hamstrings together for a more or less "whole body" back bend.

-Moving back to the floor in prone (belly down) position for cobra pose.
+Moving back to the floor in prone (belly down) position for cobra yoga pose.

 Keep your hips on the floor and imagine lifting your thighs to activate your glutes and hamstrings.